Matteoa484/get_clean_data_project/Codebook.md

 ## Dataset files

-The files included in the dataset folder and used for the Coursera project are:
+The files included in the dataset folder and **used for the Coursera project are**:
 1. *README.txt*
 2. *features_info.txt*: Shows information about the variables used on the feature vector.
 3. *features.txt*: List of all features.